INBS’s ex-auditors KPMG given final deadline for inquiry statement

 An inquiry into Irish Nationwide Building Society has given two partners of the failed lender’s long-time auditors, KPMG, a final deadline of December 14th to file witness statements on one of the matters under investigation.

-“I do not want to hear any more excuses,” said Marian Shanley, chairperson of the three-member inquiry panel, told a solicitor representing the two KPMG partners, Vincent Reilly, who had been INBS’s key contact at the firm, and his colleague Alan Boyne.
+“I do not want to hear any more excuses,” said Marian Shanley, chairwoman of the three-member inquiry panel, told a solicitor representing the two KPMG partners – Vincent Reilly, who had been INBS’s key contact at the firm, and his colleague Alan Boyne.

-The inquiry into the actions of four INBS senior managers - including its long-standing managing director Michael Fingleton - in the lead-up to the financial crisis was set in motion by the Central Bank in 2015.
-It is looking into seven alleged so-called contraventions between August 2004 and September 2008, including that the society failed to process loans in line with policy, obtain property security for commercial loans, and get proper valuation reports on property against which it was lending.
+The inquiry into the actions of four INBS senior managers – including its long-standing managing director Michael Fingleton – in the lead-up to the financial crisis was set in motion by the Central Bank in 2015.
+It is looking into seven alleged contraventions between August 2004 and September 2008, including that the society failed to process loans in line with policy, failed to obtain property security for commercial loans, and failed to get proper valuation reports on property against which it was lending.

 KPMG had been INBS’s external auditor for three decades, including the period under investigation, before the lender collapsed at a €5.4 billion cost to Irish taxpayers.